hhursev/recipe-scrapers/docs/contributing/in-depth-guide-scraper-functions.md

 > [!IMPORTANT]
 >
 > Occasionally, a recipe will have steps that have new lines within them.
-At the moment, this library cannot distinguish between a newline within a step and a newline between steps.
+At the moment, this
+> librarycannot distinguish between a newline within a step and a newline between steps.

 ### `title() -> str`